Google Nest Hub review: 1: 0 for Amazon Alexa

 In the meantime, in addition to Alexa at Amazon, the Google Assistant has established itself in the Google ecosystem - this is, among other things, in the Google Nest Hub.
 This is an assistant with a screen, comparable to the Amazon Echo Show 5.
 How does the Google model fare?
 We'll clear it up in this review.

-Since I myself have the Amazon Echo Show 5 tested, I was tempted to skip the Google Nest Hub as wellprobeer After all, it comes with the Google Assistant, as you already know it from smartphones. also saw can Product side pretty exciting, which suggested many great, smart features.
+Since I myself have the Amazon Echo Show 5 tested, I was tempted to skip the Google Nest Hub as wellprobeer After all, it comes with the Google Assistant, as you already know it from smartphones. also saw the product page pretty exciting, which suggested many great, smart features.
 Then why didn't the Google Nest Hub blow my mind?
 You can read that and more here.

 In the packaging